ramosrenzo/Recipes-Research/README.md

 Our research question may interest home cooks who constantly contribute their own unique recipes to food.com.
-After drawing some conclusions surrounding our question, we may be able to provide those home cooks some insight on how they can craft polished recipe that would gain lots of 5 star ratings.
+After drawing some conclusions surrounding our question, we may be able to provide those home cooks some insight on how they can craft recipes that would gain lots of 5 star ratings.
 This is useful because if a recipe for a certain dish is rated higher, the possibility of it showing up on the first page of a Google/web search is increased.

 ---